 “The government must take these figures seriously and help exporters to catch up.
 Our businesses have the potential to meet the target.
 They need ongoing support and access to finance to help them thrive on the world stage.”

-For more pieces like this, subscribe to our email newsletter.
+For weekly news updates, subscribe to our email newsletter.